Waning Gibbous on

 Moon after ascending node

-3 days after ascending node on 29 December 2001 at 14:51 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 11 January 2002 at 11:56 in ♐ Sagittarius.
+3 days after ascending node on 29 December 2001 at 14:51 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 11 January 2002 at 11:56 in ♐ Sagittarius.

 Moon after northern standstill

-2 days since the previous standstill on 30 December 2001 at 15:40 in ♋ Cancer when the Moon has reached North declination of ∠24.244°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-24.240° at the point of next southern standstill on 12 January 2002 at 15:26 in ♑ Capricorn.
+2 days since the last northern standstill on 30 December 2001 at 15:40 in ♋ Cancer when the Moon has reached North declination of ∠24.244° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-24.240° at the point of next southern standstill on 12 January 2002 at 15:26 in ♑ Capricorn.

 Syzygy in 11 days